kalletolonen/susict/susict.md

 -Size of web pages has grown 350% since 2011, they're not actually optimized for mobile devices -Better video quality requires more data
 -Online shopping has an environmental advantage compared to physical retail stores, even the biggest emission driver of last mile delivery has smaller footprint than going to store yourself

+## 04.02.2025 Materials in ICT equipment

+### Overview
+Smartphone materials include a lot of different elements, including precious metals and REEs.
+Rare earth materials are not rare, but hard to extract in quantities (small concentrations in Earth's crust).
+By using more sofisticated materials we have more sofiticated functionality in our devices and products.
+The chemical complexity of products has increased.

+Batteries are a big part of ICT devices.
+Lithium Ion batteries are 25% of the market and alkaline batteries still dominate the market with 66% in Finland (2022).
+Battery waste is growing, they're hazardous waste.
+LFP is also problematic, since it decreases the incentives to recycle (they're cheap).
+Battery recycling is also challenging, since the chemistry of batteries is evolving rapidly.
+Metal production aims to increase the concentration and purity of the desired material until it's usable in the end product/process.
+EOL for batteries is not currently planned for recycling, but there's some pressure for it in EU thanks to regulation (Raw Material Act).

+300 new mines could be needed to meet battery demand in 2035 and mining creates a lot or revenues & jobs.
+Pollution is a key negative impact, and Green colonialism is pushing indiginous people to the sidelines, since the metals are in such a demand.
+In theory minerals are indefinetely recycleable, but in practice it's more complicated, since they're present in small quantities.
+We aren't collecting enough of the waste we produce - unused devices go to landfill & stay at homes and businesses.

+### Key learnings

+- Clean energy transition is mineral-intensive, ie. an EV requires 2-4 times more of when compared to a lecagy car
+- Metals produce positive impacts in electrification and ICT
+- Critical raw materials are substances that are used in manufacting goods that are of high importance to the economy and whose supply is associated with high risk
+- Urban mining is the process of "mining" the waste we produce, after urban mining the process is similar to primary metals extraction
+- We should think about the material flows in a holistic way